roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 The kings had economical and religious power.
 There were gods for every kind of people.
 It strengthened the people but was decentralised.
 Christianity was very centralised and this way of thought was more in line with a state.
 The import of slaves meant that a small christian element was already present in the population.
 Christianity was also already known by the vikings.

-Kings would do their missionary work violently.
+Kings would carry out their missionary work violently.
 A lot of energy was put into changing the reigning aristocracy into christians.
 The church is a part of the kings ruling apparatus.
 Kings were made to saints.

 In the 11th century a more permanent christian system was introduced.
 The local churches were built by the local aristocracy.
 They remained in power throughout the religious change.
 The church had royal protection and the king used the reading/writing skills of the church.